tony-aptx4869/sigpatches/README.md

-# sigpatches_for_atmosphere
+# Sigpatches for Atmosphère

 Signature patches for Atmosphère.
+It is very important for Atmosphère CFW to run NSP, NSZ, XCI, and XCZ games after installed them.

+I will try to get these patches files up to date.